-Supplementing in tennis balls in place of footballs can also help with a concentration of trying to catch the football.
+Supplementing tennis balls in place of footballs can also help concentrate on trying to catch the football.
 We recommend doing all of these catching drills without gloves.
 This will help develop your natural ability to catch the football.

 Once you feel comfortable with catching a football without gloves, we then recommend you put gloves on your hands.

 Wide receivers should use football gloves to add to their ability to catch the football, not depend on them to catch the football.
 The reason we say this is because rain and snow often play a factor in football games.